wessberg/rollup-plugin-ts/documentation/explainer/why_is_babel-plugin-transform-runtime_and_tslib_included_by_default.md

 #### Why are helpers imported by default, and why are things like @babel/plugin-transform-runtime, tslib, and @swc/helpers peer dependencies?

-Babel and Typescript both come with a set of helper functions.
+Babel, swc, and Typescript both come with a set of helper functions.
 For example, the following code:

 ```typescript